Lou Engle

-Lou Engle (born October 9, 1952) is an American Charismatic Christian leader, best known for his leadership of TheCall, which holds prayer rallies.
-He is the president of Lou Engle Ministries.
+Lou Engle (born October 9, 1952) is an American Charismatic Christian who led TheCall, which held prayer rallies.
+He is an apostle in the New Apostolic Reformation movement and the president of Lou Engle Ministries.
 Engle was a senior leader of the International House of Prayer and has assisted in the establishment of Justice House of Prayer and several other smaller "houses" of prayer.

 Ministry

 Engle has been organizing large prayer rallies since 1999, with hundreds of thousands of people in multiple countries participating.
 In 2018, Engle announced the end of the organization, TheCall, as well as his intentions to launch Lou Engle Ministries.

-Nazirite movement

-Prayer and politics

-Engle strongly supports abolishing abortion.
-He encouraged his audiences to pray for the overturning of the Roe v.
-Wade Supreme Court ruling and to vote for anti-abortion political candidates.
-Taking a firm stand on issues traditionally associated with the Christian Right, Engle's events have drawn support from Evangelical leaders such as Mike Huckabee and Tony Perkins.
+Politics

+The size of these events, in addition to Engle's political statements, raised his prominence among the Christian right.
+These ministries are often located near prominent landmarks, such as Harvard University and the United States Supreme Court building.
+The locations of the ministries are strategically chosen, to specifically contend issues such as abortion.
+Engle was described by Joe Conason as a "radical theocrat".
 He criticized other Evangelical leaders regarding the issue of political correctness.

-Engle maintains that issues such as abortion and homosexuality should remain at the center of the evangelical movement.
-In keeping with his stance on these issues, Engle has been sharply critical of former U.S. President Barack Obama, claiming that his beliefs "counter my convictions and the convictions of masses of believing Americans."

-The size of these events, in addition to Engle's political statements, has raised his prominence among the Christian right.
-Journalist Bruce Wilson referred to Engle as "the unofficial prayer leader of the Republican Party."
-These ministries are often located near prominent landmarks, such as Harvard University or the United States Supreme Court building.
-The locations of the ministries are strategically chosen, to specifically contend issues such as abortion.